Watch Beverly Hills breast reduction surgeon, Dr. Kevin Brenner on Entertainment Tonight.Watch Video

-The process begins by seeing a reconstructive plastic surgeon such as Dr. Brenner.
-The purpose of the visit is to document physical need for the surgery.
+The process begins by seeing a breast reduction surgeon such as Dr. Brenner in Beverly Hills.
+The purpose of the visit is to document the physical need for the surgery.
 Insurance companies vary in what they cover but in cases of cancer patients who need breast reduction following mastectomy, coverage is mandated under the Women’s Health and Cancer Rights Act of 1998.

 California law requires plans that cover breast reduction to provide benefits when certain criteria are met.
 The first point is that macromastia must be diagnosed as the reason for the functional impairment.
 A visit to Dr. Brenner’s Beverly Hills clinic will accomplish the necessary physical examination.
 During your visit, Dr. Brenner will document any other functional impairments.

 - Severe skin rashes that do not respond to medical treatment

 - Rounding of the spine caused by the weight of the breasts (kyphosis)

 - Signs of nerve compression